 Traditions of Thanksgiving Meal

-There are many foods associated with the holiday, including turkey and cookies.
+There are many foods associated with the holiday of Thanksgiving, including turkey and cookies.
 Other common foods and drink include:

 - Apple Cider